Cris Miró: Impact and legacy

 Miró's rise to fame in the mid-1990s was a watershed moment in the visibility of transgender identities in Argentine society, as it increased the visibility of the transgender community in the national media scene and opened a debate about their marginalized living conditions.
 But, although the rise to celebrity of Miró happened in parallel to the political organization of travestis and the visibility of their activism, she never took part in the movement; she was initially criticized by many of its members, who resented the unequal treatment she received compared to the neglected travesti prostitutes.
 They also criticized Miró for embodying the "patriarchal mandate" that trans women should look like an idealized vision of "the perfect woman".
 In this sense, she evidenced the desire of thousands of men for the new travesti bodies, with anthropologist Josefina Fernández claiming that: "the exchange that Cris Miró makes while living from her job as a vedette, as a body inserted in a market, does not differ from the exchange that a [travesti street prostitute] is forced to make in order to survive."
-Reflecting on her death, feminist scholar Mabel Bellucci argued in 1999 that Miró's acceptance was an attempt by "the system" to try to show that there was not so much discrimination, presenting her as "the exception to the rule" and encapsulaitng her in a role that prevented her from creating ties with her [travesti] peers.
+Reflecting on her death, feminist scholar Mabel Bellucci argued in 1999 that Miró's acceptance was an attempt by "the system" to try to show that there was not so much discrimination, presenting her as "the exception to the rule" and encapsulating her in a role that prevented her from creating ties with her [travesti] peers.
 She wrote: "If this had meant a greater democratization of the travesti movement she could have achieved a greater recognition of rights."
 Biographer Carlos Sanzol reflected in 2016:

 Cris was somehow both a "beneficiary" and victim of machismo.
 A beneficiary because she represented the model of "womanhood" that the imaginary of misogyny seeks: the femme fatale, the objectified woman.
 And a victim because the macho discourse excludes everything that is far from the canon of virility.
 Seventeen years after her death, these values still persist in Argentine society with their worst facet: femicides.

-A portrait photograph of Miró is displayed since 2019 at the Museo Casa Rosada, as part of the exhibition Íconos Argentinos (English: "Argentine Icons").
+A portrait photograph of Miró was displayed in 2019 at the Museo Casa Rosada, as part of the exhibition Íconos Argentinos (English: "Argentine Icons").

 Her death is featured in the plot of Camila Sosa Villada's 2019 award-winning novel Las malas, being mourned by its trans main characters, who regard her as "the Evita of travestis".

 In June 2021, an Argentine producer announced that a biographical television series on Miró was in the making, potentially released via Netflix the following year.
+The final result was the 2024 series Cris Miró (Ella), directed by Martín Vatenberg and Javier van de Couter, produced by EO Media and Nativa Contenidos, premiered on TNT and the streaming platform Flow, and based on the book Hembra, Cris Miró.
+Vivir y morir en un país de machos by Carlos Sanzol, with Spanish actress Mina Serrano in the leading role.